bheema-284/dunzoclonebackend/README.md

 # 2. Tech stack used:
 We used JavaScript, MongoDB, Express.js, Node.js.
 We also used Heroku to deploy our backend.
 # 3. End points:
-Using the below endpoints one can do the basuc CRUD operations. https://dunzobackendclone.herokuapp.com/groceries
+Using the below endpoints one can do the basic CRUD operations. https://dunzobackendclone.herokuapp.com/groceries

 https://dunzobackendclone.herokuapp.com/restaurants